TrustPlus/TRUSTpi/README.md

 Rename the `/config/config.changeme.json` to `config.json` with `mv config.changeme.json config.json`

-Within the `config.json` change the rpcuser, rpcpassword, and rpcport to what ever is set in your `paycoin.conf`.
+Within the `config.json` change the rpcuser, rpcpassword, and rpcport to what ever is set in your `TrustPlus.conf`.

-The `paycoin.conf` that is on the raspberryPi is configured with the default settings so you wont have to do anything.
+The `TrustPlus.conf` that is on the raspberryPi is configured with the default settings so you wont have to do anything.
 On any other system you need to set it to the correct parameters.

 ## Run the server